-- 9.3.1 The Idaho State Police Forensic Services shall provide support at crime/clan-lab scenes subject to the following guidelines. - 9.3.2 The following are recommended guidelines for responding to crime scenes: - When assistance is requested, determine the nature of the crime, the agency and officer requesting laboratory assistance, and any other information that may help identify the needs of personnel at the scene.
-Notify the Crime Scene Coordinator, relaying the above information.
-The Crime Scene Coordinator will notify the relevant Lab Manager.
+- 9.3.1 The Idaho State Police Forensic Services shall provide support at crime scenes and may provide support for clandestine laboratories subject to the following guidelines. - 9.3.2 The following are recommended guidelines for responding to crime scenes:

+When assistance is requested, the Crime Scene discipline lead will determine the nature of the crime, the agency and officer requesting laboratory assistance, and any other information that may help identify the needs of personnel at the scene.
+The Crime Scene Discipline Lead will notify the relevant Lab Manager.
 The Lab Manager will notify the Laboratory System Director, who will make a courtesy notification to the Police Services Major.
-The Crime Scene Coordinator may also contact the district captain of ISP Investigations and communicate pertinent information and request for assistance. - If Forensic Services elects to respond, they shall notify additional forensic scientists who may be of assistance at the scene and proceed to the laboratory to collect any required supplies.
+The Crime Scene Discipline Lead may also contact

+Revision 11 Issue Date: 06/12/2024 Issuing Authority: System Director the district captain of ISP Investigations and communicate pertinent information and request for assistance.

+If Forensic Services elects to respond, they shall notify additional forensic scientists who may be of assistance at the scene and proceed to the laboratory to collect any required supplies.